slowrunner/Carl/Examples/OpenCV/QR_and_Barcodes/README.md

 My result is less than impressive.
 I had this hope of reading 2x2 inch QR codes from 8-10 feet away, but the best I can get is 24 inches.

-- Reliable at 18 inches (target to camera)
 - Processing:
+  - color video frame
-  - fixTiltOCV only
+  - fixTiltOCV only  # fixes 1.5 degree camera tilt
 - Camera
   - CAMERA_RESOLUTION = (320,240) or (640, 480) or (1280, 960) or (2560, 1920)
   - CAMERA_BRIGHTNESS = 60  # 50 default